 How does my work differ from others of its genre?

 Every writer has their own ‘voice’.
 If you read a lot of crime fiction you can tell if an anonymous page of text is Elizabeth George, or Ruth Rendell, or someone you’ve never read before.

 What I do is tell the story from right inside the heads of the people who are involved in it.
 The action itself is very much secondary to the feelings and reactions of the characters, so the reader really gets to know these people and cares about what happens to them.
 My biggest compliment was when someone told me they had cried while reading The Paradise Trees.

 Why do I write what I do?

 Because it’s fun!
 I realized how much I enjoyed writing when I was in the Brownies, and I’ve never really stopped since then.
 Problem is, I find it hard to complete novels, even when they’re ‘finished’ it’s so easy to have another idea for the plot, and it’s fascinating to watch the text change when you put the new part in.

 How does your writing process work?

 First of all the idea for the story line comes, and I work out the characters I need to tell the story.
 Then I spend a long time getting to know my paper people.
 I don’t make lists or write down their preferences; I just keep them in my head and find out who they are.
 Then I break the novel into chapters and write a short paragraph outlining the action in each chapter.
 Then I start writing.

-The problem is, the story changes once the characters are telling it.
+The story changes once the characters are telling it.
 So maybe after chapter five I’ll reassess, and write new paragraphs for the remaining chapters.
 I’ll have to do this several times before the story is told.
 Then it sits for a while in my computer before I start editing.